-Your social skills will also impact the way you carry yourself and build rapport in a room of people.
+Your social skills will also impact how you carry yourself and build rapport in a room of people.

 Improving Social Skills

-A big part of being able to resolve conflicts is listening, then practicing self-control and empathy.
+A big part of resolving conflicts is listening, then practicing self-control and empathy.
 These skills will help you communicate more effectively and less emotionally, even when tension is high.

 Emotionally intelligent leaders understand that giving credit where it’s due doesn’t cast any doubt on their own responsibility for success.

-Perhaps most significantly, giving praise to others in public boosts not only that person’s morale, but their perception of you as a leader.
+Perhaps most significantly, praising others in public boosts not only that person’s morale but their perception of you as a leader.

 To truly be an effective leader, you need to develop and then continually exercise your ability to see, evaluate, and understand your emotions and the feelings of others.

-Only then can you train yourself to respond and relate to those in your charge.
+You can only train yourself to respond and relate to those in your charge.

 Emotionally intelligent leadership has a way of rubbing off on others in your organization, improving everyone’s chances of success.